 Step 4: If an update has already been scheduled, then you can select Restart options from the main Windows Update settings page to select a custom restart time.
 Just toggle the setting on, and then select your preferred time and day.

-Step 5: Finally, you can defer system upgrades for a period of time if you so choose, or pause them temporarily.
-Keep in mind that there are separate settings for major updates, like the October 2018 Update, and for quality updates like security updates.
+Step 5: Finally, you can pause system upgrades temporarily for up to seven days.
+Keep in mind that there are separate settings for major updates, and for quality updates like security updates.

 To defer upgrades, select Advanced Options on the main Windows Update page.
 Use the drop-down lists to decide how many days you want to defer them for.